sensboston/voice_chat/readme.md

 > A live demo is hosted at **<https://senssoft.com/chat>** – open it on desktop or mobile, grant mic permission and test immediately.

+## Buy me a coffee
+If you liked this project, you can buy me a coffee or send a few bucks to support it—links are on the right side of the page.